 For more info, please visit Language in Motion: Linfield page.

 Students in the Japanese program often have opportunities to teach or tutor English to non-native speakers of English on the campus and at some of sites abroad, such as the English Chat Room at Aoyama Gakuin University.
 This experience is invaluable for those who hope to teach in Japan after graduating.

-Professional Experience Opportunities: In Spring 2012, senior Japanese majors in the SeniorSeminar course participated in the Living Language Experience (LLE) kigyô hômon company visit program.
+Since Spring 2012, senior Japanese majors in the SeniorSeminar course participated in the Living Language Experience (LLE) kigyô hômon company visit program.
 This program, sponsored by Association of Teachers of Japanese in Oregon (ATJO) and the Shokokai (Japanese Business Alliance) of Portland, gave our students the chance to visit several Japanese companies in Portland.
-This year’s students visited two Japanese companies.
+In Spring 2013, Linfield students visited a company in Salem, and in Spring 2012, Japanese majors visited two companies.
 Prior to the visits the students prepared business cards and resumes.
 While visiting the companies, they experienced interviews and were given tours of the companies.
 Afterwards, they wrote thank you letters to the companies.
 All stages of the process were conducted entirely in Japanese.
 The kigyô hômon program is just one example of valuable experiential learning opportunities that we attempt to provide for our students.

-• Conversation partners: Every fall semester, students in second- and third-year Japanese classes participate in the Conversation Partners language exchange program with students from Japan studying English as a Second Language at Linfield.
+Every fall semester, students in second- and third-year Japanese classes participate in the Conversation Partners language exchange program with students from Japan studying English as a Second Language at Linfield.
 The student pairs meet each week and practice their language skills with their native speaker partner.
 Moreover, students in the Japanese classes work with the Japanese exchange students on collaborative projects, which allow them to apply the language skills acquired in their classes in fun and creative ways.